itsy, bitsy, editsy

 Inferred fields

-No schema to author.
-The editing form comes from the values in your file.
+The editing form comes from the values already in your file, so there's no schema to author.

 Diff before write

-Every save shows the exact file change first.
-AST rewrites, never regex.
+Every save shows the exact file change first, applied as an AST rewrite, never regex.

 Live preview